RACV Logo

 Today, you will drive along the spectacular Wild Atlantic Way to the Cliffs of Moher, a wind-whipped geological wonder that stretch for eight kilometres and soar to 214 metres above the crashing sea below.

-Arrive in the vibrant city of Galway for an overnight stay.
+Arrive in the vibrant city of Galway for an overnight Special Stay.
 The only city along the entire 2,500-kilometre Wild Atlantic Way, Galway is a remote, bohemian city that is rich in creative culture.
 Its cobbled streets are lined with candy-coloured shopfronts, cafes and bars, which serve exceptional Irish food and are alive with traditional music.

 Day 6 - Galway > Belfast